Abram032/University-Projects/Optimization-Methods/readme.md

 dotnet OM.Console.dll [Path]
 ```

-If no path is given, `[Path]` will default to ./graphs.
-Program will load all files within the given directory.
+If no path is given, `[Path]` will default to ./graphs. `[Path]` can be either a file or a directory.
+If `[Path]` is a directory program will load all files inside the given directory.
 Any file placed under ./resources/graphs in the root folder, will be copied on build to ./graphs directory in output directory.

 Data format:
 ```